n0-computer/quic-rpc/README.md

 ### Transports

 - memory transport with very low overhead.
-In particular, no ser/deser, using mpsc channels from [futures]
+In particular, no ser/deser, currently using [flume]
 - quic transport via the [quinn] crate
 - transparent combination of the above